-A love of sport and working with children naturally led Isabelle Napier into the Master of Teaching (Primary).
-Studying her undergraduate degree at the University of Melbourne, Isabelle had the opportunity to get a taste for teaching with Breadth subjects in the area.
-She aims to provide young students with the opportunity to fall in love with physical education - just like she has.
+A love of sport and working with children led Isabelle Napier into the Master of Teaching (Primary).
+While studying her undergraduate degree at the University of Melbourne, Isabelle had the opportunity to get a taste for teaching with Breadth subjects in the area.
+She aims to provide young students with the opportunity to fall in love with physical education – just like she did.

 My name is Isabelle Napier.
-I'm studying a master of teaching primary at the University of Melbourne, and my specialisation is Physical Education.
-During the year after year 12, I worked at a school in the Sports Department, and I loved working with the children to help facilitate the school sporting programmes, both within the school and also the inter-school sport.
+I'm studying a Master of Teaching (Primary) at the University of Melbourne, and my specialisation is Physical Education.
+The year after I finished Year 12, I worked at a school in the Sports Department.
+I loved working with the children to help facilitate the school sporting programs, both within the school and also the inter-school sport.

-And that sort of led me to want to study teaching after my undergraduate degree, but I also undertook a breadth track during my undergraduate at the university in Sports Education, and the subjects kept instilling that want to study teaching in me throughout that time until I ended up at the MJC.
+And that sort of led me to think about studying teaching after my undergraduate degree.
+I also undertook a breadth track during my undergraduate at the University, and the Sports Education subjects kept instilling in me the desire to study teaching throughout that time.

 Learn more about Breadth in Education here.

-And since studying here, it's helped me to learn more about, I guess the depth of education itself and how different it can be globally and even the different education that children experience in Australia, and what impact becoming a teacher can have on educational outcomes
+And since studying here, it's helped me to learn more about the depth of education itself – how much it can differ globally and even within Australia – and the impact teachers can have on educational outcomes.

-I think seeing children develop and become more confident in what they believe they can do
+I find it inspiring to see children develop and become more confident in what they believe they can do.

 Sometimes, particularly in that first experience when they're on outdoor education camps, they realise that they have so many more skills than they first thought they had.
 And I love helping children to realise that about themselves.